eric-downes/20sq-blog/_posts/2024-12-01-issuance-fundamentals.md

 reinvestment is not strongly reduced (perhaps driven by breakthroughs in MEV, or an unexpectedly low elasticity in staking demand), such that $$\alpha\sim rf$$.
-In this hypothetical scenario, reinvestment of fees will shrink $$C$$ consderably relative to $$S$$, pushing the equilibrium staking fraction higher, requiring no need for more new validators.
+In this hypothetical scenario, reinvestment of fees will shrink $$C$$ consderably relative to $$S$$, potentially leading to runaway staking.
+This mechanism requires no need for more new validators.

 ## In Conclusion